[ yoo-ree-thruh ]

-First recorded in 1625–35; from Late Latin ūrēthra, from Greek ourḗthra, equivalent to ourē- (see ureter) + -thra noun suffix
+First recorded in 1625–35; from Late Latin ūrēthra, from Greek ourḗthra, equivalent to ourē- + -thra noun suffix; see ureter

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 Before passing the catheter, the nurse carefully wipes away the mucus from the urethral orifice.